Meyers Konversations-Lexikon: World Wars and destruction

 The 7th and 8th editions were both briefly named Meyers Lexikon.
 The 7th edition counted only 12 volumes, due to the economic depression of the 1920s.
 It appeared in 1924–30.
 It came with a condensed single-volume version known as the Blitz-Lexikon.

 The 8th edition (1936–42) remained incomplete due to wartime circumstances: out of 12 planned volumes only volumes number 1 through 9 plus the atlas volume number 12 could be issued.
 Due to its brown binding in addition to the fact that it was filtered through the Nazi censorship it has come to be known as Der Braune Meyer ("The Brown Meyer"), as brown became the colour associated with the Nazis.

 The buildings of the company were completely destroyed by the bombing raids on Leipzig in 1943–44 and the company itself expropriated in 1946 without compensation.
 In 1953 the place of business was moved to Mannheim in West Germany (Bibliographisches Institut AG); a "VEB Bibliographisches Institut" remained in Leipzig.

 9th edition and

 The 9th edition, now from Mannheim, entitled Meyers Enzyklopädisches Lexikon in 25 Bänden (in 25 volumes), appeared in 1971–79.
-Just like the very first, this final Mannheim edition was the most comprehensive German encyclopaedia of the century.
+Just like the first, this final Mannheim edition was the most comprehensive German encyclopaedia of the century.

 From Leipzig (then in East Germany) came Meyers Neues Lexikon (1961–64, 8 volumes; 2nd edition 1971–78, 18 volumes), embedded in the Marxist ideology.